Child safety tips to safeguard against molesters andKIDNAPPING

 • Get your child a Personal Security Alarm: a.k.a. noisemaker or screamer.
 An attacker won’t likely chase a noisy target.
 Attach the “pin-pull” type to a belt.
 Engrave your name and phone number on the back of it.

-• Never leave your child unattended for even a moment.
-Parks and shopping malls are especially high risks.
+• Never leave your young child unattended in parks or stores.
 If you get separated within a crowd of adults, crouch down and look for your child's feet – they’ll be easier to spot.
 If no luck, loudly yell "Help!
 My child is missing!"
 People will respond.
 Notify staff personnel immediately.

-• Never let your child get more than 15 feet away from you in public areas.
+• Never let your child stray away from you in public areas.
 If ever separated from you, make sure your child knows to go to a cashier, uniformed guard, or to a woman with children – and to never leave the area.
 If anyone is trying to take the child away, the child must make a huge commotion – yell, scream, knock over displays, etc. (see Child Kidnapping Escape).
 Also consider using a GPS Child Locator.
 I highly recommend these if used with the utmost discretion.

 • Don’t display your child’s name-tags to enable a stranger to more easily approach them.